prise6/aVirtualTwins/README.md

 VirtualTwins is a method of subgroup identification from randomized clinical trial data.

-As an intern in a french pharmaceutical group, i worked on this method and develop a package based on Jared Foster and al method.
+In 2015, as an intern in a french pharmaceutical group, i worked on this method and develop a package based on Jared Foster and al method.

 ## (Very) Quick Preview